sloanlacey/express-handlebars-burger-logger/README.md

 ## General Info

-This application is deployed to heroku.
+This application is deployed [here](https://arcane-inlet-49158.herokuapp.com/) on heroku.

 ## Burger Page